SparebankenVest/akv2k8s-website/source/content/installation/with-aad-pod-identity.md

 description: "Learn what needs to be done to run successfully with aad-pod-identity"
 ---

 In order to use Managed Identities with Pods, Microsoft have developed a open source project called aad-pod-identity or Azure Active Directory Pod Identity for Kubernetes.
 There is three possible configurations that lets you run akv2k8s successfully in the same cluster as aad-pod-identity.
-They depend on the [authentication method against Azure Key Vault](../security/authentication.md) you choose for akv2k8s in your cluster.
+They depend on the [authentication method against Azure Key Vault](../security/authentication.md) you choose for akv2k8s:
 1. When using `keyVaultAuth=azureCloudConfig`, i.e. let akv2k8s use the default AKS managed identity, you need to configure akv2k8s with `addAzurePodIdentityException=true` upon installation.
-2. When using `keyVaultAuth=environment` together with `env_injector.podLabels.aadpodidbinding=<AzureIdentityBinding selector>` and `controller.podLabels.aadpodidbinding=<AzureIdentityBinding selector>`, i.e. let akv2k8s use a user defined managed identity.
-This makes the akv2k8s pods use the AAD pod-managed identity corresponding to the pod label. `addAzurePodIdentityExeption` is false in this case.
+2. When using `keyVaultAuth=environment` together with `env_injector.podLabels.aadpodidbinding=<AzureIdentityBinding selector>` and/or `controller.podLabels.aadpodidbinding=<AzureIdentityBinding selector>`, i.e. let akv2k8s use a user defined managed identity.
+This makes the akv2k8s pods use the AAD pod-managed identity refered to by the `aadpodidbinding` label. `addAzurePodIdentityExeption` is false in this case.
 3. When using `env_injector.authService=false` together with either option 1 or 2.
-This is effectively configures akv2k8s not to use the key vault auth service provided by the env injector together with one of the options above.
+This effectively configures akv2k8s not to use the key vault auth service provided by the env injector.
 > **NB**: Some user reports problems with option 3 when pulling images from private image repositories.